derekmueller/irlib/doc/doc_utilities.rst

 ::

-``h5_dumpmeta`` exports the radar metadata to a CSV file or a shapefile.
+h5_dumpmeta exports the radar metadata to a CSV file or a shapefile.
 The actual sounding data is not included.

-    SYNTAX: h5_dumpmeta infile [OPTIONS]
+    SYNTAX: h5_dumpmeta.py [-h] [-o OUTFILE] [-c] [-w] [-l] [--clobber] infile

     Positional arguments:
-		infile	input HDF (*.h5) filename, with or without path, if you use wildcards in linux, put this in quotes
+		-infile	input HDF (*.h5) filename, with or without path, if you use wildcards in linux, put this in quotes

     Optional arguments:
 		-o 		output file BASENAME [if missing, will be automatically